ddrazir/alarm4pi/README.md

 * mjpg-streamer: This is the used web streaming server from jacksonliam (originally created by Tom Stöveken).
 It is already included in the alarm4pi repository, but it must be compiled manually serparately.
+* Means of communication to notify the user: When an alarm event is detected the alarm4pi must notify the user.
+Two options are available for this:
-* Pushover (optional): This app (available for iOS and Android) must be (purchased and) instaled in the user's mobile phone in order to receibe the intrusion and information notifications from alarm4pi.
+  * Pushover (optional): This app (available for iOS and Android) can be (purchased and) instaled in the user's mobile phone in order to receive the intrusion and information notifications from alarm4pi.
+  * Telegram (optional): This free app (available for iOS and Android) can be instaled in the user's mobile phone in order to receive the intrusion and information notifications from alarm4pi.
-* SocketXP (optional): if your Raspberry Pi is connected to the Internet through an Internet service provider that uses CG-NAT (carrier-grade network address translation), it means that it is not directly accesible from the
-Internet: the Raspberry Pi can stablish outgoing connections but cannot receive incomming connections.
-So, in order for the alarm4pi web server to be accessible remotely when it is behind a CG-NAT a reverse tunneling mechanism is implemented. alarm4pi uses a service of the SocketXP company.
-So, if this is your case, you must create an account in SocketXP.
+* Means of communication from the user to alarm4 pi: if your Raspberry Pi is connected to the Internet through an Internet service provider that uses CG-NAT (carrier-grade network address translation), it means that it is not directly accesible from the Internet: the Raspberry Pi can stablish outgoing connections but cannot receive incomming connections.
+So, in order for the alarm4pi web server to be accessible remotely when it is behind a CG-NAT a reverse tunneling or other mechanism must be implemented.
+So, if this is your case, you must enable one of these options:
+  * SocketXP (optional): alarm4pi can use the service of the SocketXP company.
+For this, you must create an account in SocketXP.
 Otherwise, you can disable the reverse tunneling mechanism of alarm4pi as described below.
+  * Tailscale (optional): alarm4pi can use the service of the Tailscale company.
+For this, you must create an account in Tailscale.
+Otherwise, you can disable the reverse tunneling mechanism of alarm4pi as described below.
-* Owncloud (optional): Apart from storing the photos taken locally, they are uploaded to a Owncloud server where they can be accessed even if the Raspberry Pi is disconnected.
+* Owncloud (optional): Apart from storing the photos taken locally, they can be uploaded to a Owncloud server where they can be accessed even if the Raspberry Pi is disconnected.